-Home Forward seeks resident advice and guidance via a process that allows them to have a voice in decisions affecting the agency's various housing programs through its Resident Advisory Committee (RAC).
+Home Forward seeks resident advice and guidance via a process that allows them to have a voice in decisions affecting the agency's various housing programs through intentional engagement on policy matters through surveys, focus groups, and work groups.
+In addition, Home Forward has a Resident Advisory Committee (RAC) that provides leadership and input on policy, procedures, and operations.
 The RAC, comprised of 10-20 volunteers who either live in a Home Forward unit or participate in the Section 8 program, holds regular meetings.
 The results of their work are reported to Home Forward's Board of Commissioners.
-Additionally, the RAC committee chair also serves as the Resident Commissioner on the agency's Board of Commissioners.
-In addition to the RAC, the agency routinely involves participants and residents on committees specific to a particular development or to policy issues.
-For example, residents and participants served on the Rent Assistance Termination policy work group to develop policy recommendations to advance racial equity.
+Additionally, a Home Forward resident serves as a Commissioner on the agency's Board of Commissioners.
 The GOALS (Greater Opportunities to Advance, Learn and Succeed) program provides Home Forward participants with ways to set and reach their goal of becoming self-sufficient through five years of dynamic supportive services.
 The GOALS program has helped many families with job training and referrals, getting a better job or promotion, childcare referrals, and even owning a home.
 This program offers a solid pathway for financial independence and self-sufficiency and features creative ways to help participants save money to achieve their long-term goals.
-Outside of the GOALS program the agency does not offer other homeownership programs.
+Outside of the GOALS program, the agency does not offer other homeownership programs.